Teaching Resources

 Reading materials for AS Japanese - Motto Yomu Chikara

 This project has produced three units of reading materials to complement the current 'Chikara for Reading' resources already available from the Japan Foundation.
-These new materials provide reading texts and grammar exercises along with cultural information to help students bridge the gap between GCSE and AS level.
-The trial version of this resource has been completed and over 60 CDs have seen sent out to teachers of AS Japanese.
+These materials provide reading texts and grammar exercises along with cultural information to help students bridge the gap between GCSE and A-Level.
+The trial version of this resource has been completed and over 60 CDs have been sent out to teachers of A Level Japanese.
+Created by 'Motto Yomu Chikara Project Team'.

-AS kanji list (based on the old specification) (PDF)
+AS kanji list (based on the old specification) (Excel)

-kanji list (based on the old specification) (Excel)
+A2 kanji list (based on the old specification)

 Created by Tadashi Sakai, Wolverhampton Girls' High School